practicalli/clojure/testing/test-runners/example-projects.md

 Cognitect Labs test runner included in the project `deps.edn` file as `:runner`

-`clojure -M:test:runner` will run the Cogitect Labs runner and include the dependecy to run the in-menory database used for the tests.
+`clojure -M:test:runner` will run the Cognitect Labs runner and include the dependency to run the in-memory database used for the tests.

 ### Using koacha with Sean Corfield user manager